freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ### Trigger Pinball Event

 This node triggers an event that was previously defined in the inspector of the visual scripting gamelogic engine.
-It can be fed with an arbitrary number of arguments.
+It can be fed with an any number of arguments.

-In this example we don't set the score directly but emit an event so we can have a centralized logic dealing with scores (it's for an EM, and while the reel motor is on, no scoring is skipped):
+In this example we don't set the score directly but emit an event so we can have centralized logic dealing with scores (it's for an EM, and while the reel motor is on, no scoring is skipped):

 ![Trigger Event](trigger-event-example.png)

 ### On Pinball Event

 On the receiving end, this is the event node that is triggered when a pinball event node with the same event is executed.
-To continue the previous example, here a graph triggered by a pinball event, which updates the score if the score reel motor is not running.
+To continue the previous example, here the graph was triggered by a pinball event, which updates the score if the score reel motor is not running.

 ![On Pinball Event](pinball-event-example.png)